 Looking at other similar consumer staple companies such as Nestle, Colgate, Clorox, Procter &Gamble, Pepsi and Mondelez, they all have P/E ratios in the mid to high 20s.

 In the February 2021 Lindsell Train Monthly report, Nick Train does a fantastic breakdown of the Unilever business.
-Doing a conservative sum of the parts calculation for the three divisions within Unilever – Beauty and Personal Care, Home Care, Food and Refreshments – he finds that the business should be trading at a market cap of close to £127 billion, not the £100 billion it is trading at now; a 27% uplift!
+Doing a conservative sum of the calculation of the part for the three divisions within Unilever – Beauty and Personal Care, Home Care, Food and Refreshments – he finds that the business should be trading at a market cap of close to £127 billion, not the £100 billion it is trading at now; a 27% uplift!
 He further goes on to say that if Unilever were valued at the 4.5x annual sales rating enjoyed by global peer Procter & Gamble, Unilever would have a market cap closer to 180 billion!

 “Unilever has a listing on the S&P500.
 It listed as long ago as 1964.
 Between 1964 and 1991, Unilever hare price went up 100x.
 It was a 100 bagger over that 27 year period.
 Not bad for a steadily compounding defensive business.
 Admittedly, or importantly during a period of strong rising inflation.
 Since 1991, Unilever price in Sterling is up a further 12x (without reinvested dividends).
 By contrast the FTSE All share index is only up 3x.
 This just shows what a winning company Unilever is.
 Over the past 5 years, Unilever is up about 65% In the same period the FTSE Alll share is up just 1.5!
 Why would any one be selling shares of this proven value creating business when evidentially there is still much more to come from this business?
 Run your winners.”